rprovodenko/corprime-test/README.md

 - no IaC
 -

-Legend:
+Legend/assumptions:
-This is a UI for displaying exchange prices for various cryptocurrencies in USD
+This is a UI for displaying exchange prices for BTC in USD.
+The ingestion gateway assumes the ingester sends trades in non-decreasing order timestamp-wise (older trades than the most recent trade are ignored).